-EU consumers have the right to access their data under the privacy protection laws under the GDPR.
+EU consumers have the right to access their data under the privacy protection laws like the GDPR.

-One of the major guidelines is that all businesses must provide a DSAR service for their data subjects (the consumer).
-Newly emerging businesses often wonder, what is the DSAR cost for providing this service?
+One of the major guidelines is that all businesses must provide a DSAR (data subject access request) service for their data subjects (the consumer).
+Newly emerging businesses often wonder what the DSAR cost is for providing this service.

-This article will explain why it is important for businesses to take DSAR requests seriously, as well as provide the cost overview and some extra advice on how to train your staff to operate within your business to manage a DSAR request.
+This article will explain why it is important for businesses to take DSARs seriously, as well as provide the cost overview and some extra advice on how to train your staff to operate within your business to manage a DSAR request.

 Let's dive in.